10 Best Password Managers for Chrome in 2024: Top Deals

 lastpass.com

-LastPass is secure, easy to use, and comes with a good free plan.
-Its Chrome extension made it especially simple for me to generate and save new logins, and I was also impressed with its form-filling capabilities — it made almost no errors, even when filling out complex web forms.
+LastPass is secure, easy to use, and comes with a decent free plan.
+Its Chrome extension made it especially simple for me to generate and save new logins.
+I was also impressed by its form-filling capabilities — it made almost no errors, even when filling out complex web forms.

 6. LastPass — Best Free Plan Features

-I really appreciate that LastPass provides various zero-knowledge account recovery options.
-If you happen to forget your LastPass master password, you can regain access to your vault in just a couple of easy steps.
-A lot of password managers, such as Sticky Password, don’t offer account recovery (so if you lose your master password, there’s no way to recover your passwords), so I think it’s great that LastPass makes it very easy to recover your account.
+I appreciate that LastPass provides many account recovery options — even more than Google.
+If you forget your LastPass master password, you can regain access to your vault in just a couple of easy steps.
+A lot of password managers, such as Sticky Password, don’t offer account recovery (so if you lose your master password, there’s no way to recover your passwords), so I think it’s great that LastPass makes it easy to recover your account.

 6. LastPass — Best Free Plan Features

 LastPass Free is one of the best free password managers available.
-But upgrading to LastPass Premium is also worthwhile, as it brings you unlimited use and sync across both mobile and desktop, 1 GB of secure cloud storage, emergency access, password sharing with multiple people, advanced MFA, and dark web monitoring, all for only $3.00 / month.
-LastPass Families ($4.00 / month) then additionally covers up to 6 users, includes unlimited shared folders, and has a family management dashboard.
+But the upgrade to LastPass Premium is also worthwhile, as it brings you unlimited use and syncing across both mobile and desktop, 1 GB of secure cloud storage, emergency access, password sharing with multiple people, advanced MFA, and dark web monitoring, all for only $2.40 / month.
+LastPass Families ($3.20 / month) then additionally covers up to 6 users, includes unlimited shared folders, and has a family management dashboard.

 Bottom Line